signalogic/SigSRF_SDK/mediaTest_readme.md

 Examples of possible user-defined processing include advanced speech and sound recognition, speaker identification, image analytics, and augmented reality (overlaying information on video data).
 Data buffers filled by SigSRF can be handed off to other processes, for instance to a Spark process for parsing / formatting of unstructured data and subsequent processing by machine learning libraries, or to a voice analytics process.
 The alglib library contains sampling rate conversion, FFT, convolution, correlation, and other optimized, high performance signal processing functions.
 Alglib supports both x86 and coCPU&trade; cores, and is used by the [SigDL deep learning framework](https://github.com/signalogic/SigDL).

 In addition to the above mentioned In SigSRF source codes, look also for the APIs DSSaveStreamData(), which saves ordered / extracted / decoded payload data, and DSGetStreamData(), which retrieves payload data.
 These APIs allow user-defined algorithms to control buffer timing between endpoints, depending on application objectives -- minimizing latency (real-time applications), maximizing bandwidth, matching or transrating endpoint timing, or otherwise as needed.

-<a name="mediaTestNotes"></a>
-## mediaTest Notes

-1) In mediaTest command lines above, input filenames following a naming convention where CH = Compact Header, FH = Full Header, PTnnn = Payload Type nn.
-Some filenames contain values indicating sampling rate and bitrate (denoted by NNkhz and NNbps).
-Some pcap filenames contain packets organized according to a specific RFC (denoted by RFCnnnn).
-2) NB = Narrowband (8 kHz sampling rate), WB = Wideband (16 kHz), SWB = Super Wideband (32 kHz)
-3) Comparison results are bit-exact if the cmp command gives no messages
-4) .wav files are stored in either 16-bit linear (PCM) format or 8-bit G711 (uLaw) format, depending on the command line specs.
-All generated .wav files can be played with Win Media, VLC, or other player
-5) Codec compressed bitstreams are stored in files in ".cod" format, with a MIME header and with FH formatted frames (i.e. every frame includes a ToC byte).
-This format is compatible with 3GPP reference tools, for example you can take a mediaTest generated .cod file and feed it to the 3GPP decoder, and vice versa you can take a 3GPP encoder generated .cod file and feed it to the mediaTest command line.
-See examples in the "Using the 3GPP Decoder" section below.
-6) session config files (specified by the -C cmd line option), contain codec, sampling rate, bitrate, DTX, ptime, and other options.
-They may be edited.
-See the [Static Session Configuration](#user-content-staticsessionconfig) above.
-7) Transcoding in frame mode tests is not yet supported.

 <a name="3GPPNotes"></a>
 ## 3GPP Reference Code Notes